M.A. degree program in education: art teacher (all grades)

 Students must obtain fingerprinting clearance.
 Fieldwork or student-teaching in an early childhood setting requires students to be fingerprinted by New York City Department of Investigation or Department of Health.
 Fieldwork/student-teaching in a public school requires students to be fingerprinted by the New York City Department of Education (NYC DOE); See SOE website for more information.

 Maintain matriculated status.
-Students must have taken and passed the following
+Students must have passed the following

 NYS exams at the specified transition points: